linxingchen/cobra/README.md

 3. v1.3.0 (released on 2025-06-26)
     - refactor+feature: format code and add trim_readno
-    - fix handle of "6" shape path
+    - fix the handle of "6" shape path

 ## Citation